-You have just turned 18.
+3. You have just turned 18.
 From now on you will be able to vote in elections for the Member of Parliament you would like to represent your area.
 (Canada Elections Act)

-You are unable to get your driver's license until you turn 16.
+4. You are unable to get your driver's license until you turn 16.
 (Highway Traffic Act)

-You are at an outdoor concert.
-The band has to finish by 11:00PM, because of noise laws.
-(Noise By-law)
+5. You are at an outdoor concert.
+The band has to finish by 11:00PM, because of noise

-A member of your family is ill so you take them to the hospital to access medical care.
-(Public Health Act)
+6. A member of your family is ill so you take them to the hospital to access medical

-When you drive downtown, you put money in the meter when you park so that you don't get a ticket.
-(Traffic and Parking By-Law)
+7. When you drive downtown, you put money in the meter when you park so that you